-- Easy installation is possible on Ubuntu, SuSE or Fedora.
-For these systems, you don't need to compile OpenFOAM source code. - Source pack distribution can be downloaded and compiled. - If you use Git version control system, you can compile OpenFOAM source code with the latest fixes.
+- Easy installation is possible on Ubuntu.
+For other systems, you have to download and compile OpenFOAM source code. - If you use Git version control system, you can compile OpenFOAM source code with the latest fixes. - If you experience problems, you can check the (unofficial) wiki: